Concept

 Plumbing kept together

-All cabinets are 9" off the floor for ADA access
+All cabinets are 9" AFF for ADA access

 Accessible route is at least 36" wide